loliksamuel/spring-decoupling-dockerized-k8s-hpa/README.md

   --extra-config=controller-manager.horizontal-pod-autoscaler-upscale-delay=1m \
   --extra-config=controller-manager.horizontal-pod-autoscaler-downscale-delay=2m \
   --extra-config=controller-manager.horizontal-pod-autoscaler-sync-period=10s
+You should start minikube with at least 4GB of RAM.
 If you're using a pre-existing minikube instance, you can resize the VM by destroying it an recreating it.
 Just adding the `--memory 4096` won't have any effect.

 $ cd ..